mozilla-services/antenna/docs/overview.rst

 Cloud storage file hierarchy
 ---------------------

-If you use the Amazon Web Services S3 or Google Cloud Storage crashstorage component, then crashes get saved in this hierarchy in the bucket:
+If you use the Google Cloud Storage crashstorage component, then crashes get saved in this hierarchy in the bucket:

 * ``/v1/raw_crash/<DATE>/<CRASHID>``
 * ``/v1/dump_names/<CRASHID>``